tariah7/GEOG-7/README.md

 A Test repo for Practice (Software design)

 ## Lectures
-All lecture files will be posted here!
+All lecture files will be posted here so stay vigillant!

 ## Labs